Shopping Cart | Login | Register | Language: English

 There are many facets of online social practices, including, but not limited to, generational, gender, and cultural aspects.
 With the explosive growth of contemporary online social culture, a new and increasingly important area of study on online social behavior emerges.

-The Online Social Behavior Collection is a compelling reference compilation that supports research in the fields of sociology and computer science.
+The Online Social Behavior book bundle is a compelling reference compilation that supports research in the fields of sociology and computer science.
 This essential set of titles includes 17 scholarly titles focusing on cyber behavior, social computing, gender and technology, computer-mediated-communication, and human aspects of technology.
 These titles represent IGI Global’s unique coverage of the impact and effective use of social technologies in online social behavior.

 Books Included in this Collection